-MEASURE TARGETS RESULT MEASURE TARGETS RESULT Engage with and provide opportunities for community voices to be heard ACHIEVED on whether the information supplied by Council was sufficientatisfaction survey showed 76% of the respondents agreed or strongly agreed that the information provided by Council to the community was sufficient.
-This is consistent with last year's result of 82% (restated).2022/23: 63%In addition, 95% of respondents know how to contact the Council and Councillors (80% know how to contact the Council and Councillors)In addition, 95% of respondents know how to contact the Council and Councillors (80% know how Ensure residents are confident that Council decisions are well- informed and made in the best interests of the community ACHIEVED Survey residents annually on whether they are confident that Council decisions are made in the best interests of the community, including consideration of imi and iwi matters 2022/23: 63% confident or very confident 1 In 2022/23, the annual residents' satisfaction survey showed 68% of the respondents agreed or strongly agreed that the Council decisions were made in the best interest of the community, a decrease on last year's result of 75%.
-The results of the survey have shown that respondents would like to see Council engage more with the community with a greater physical presence - including hui and through various media.
+MEASURE TARGETS RESULT Ensure residents are confident that Council decisions are well-informed and made in the best interests of the community Survey residents annually on whether they are confident that Council decisions are made in the best interests of the community, including consideration of imi and iwi In 2022/23, the annual residents' satisfaction survey showed 68% of the respondents agreed or strongly agreed that the Council decisions were made in the best interest of the community, a decrease on last year's result of 75%.
+ACHIEVED matters 2022/23: 63% confident or very confident The results of the survey have shown that respondents would like to see Council engage more with the community with a greater physical presence - including hui and through various media.
 Engagement with the Council's e-newsletter based on open rate is high and demonstrating community interest, especially with the Mayor's column.
 Council will continue to investigate other methods to reach out to those residents not connected to the internet, such as information afternoons and newsletter drop to mailboxes to better inform the community on issues impacting Council.
-Enable Moriori and Māori to participate in Council decision- making ACHIEVED Maintain and build strong relationships with Government and Island partners to advocate for opportunities and outcomes that benefit the Chatham Islands ACHIEVED Engage with one or more Government agencies at least annually, to advocate for funding allocation or other benefits for imi, iwi and other Island communities Council regularly meets with representatives of the Department of Internal Affairs to advocate for additional funding to meet our operational obligations.
+Maintain and build strong relationships with Government and Island partners to advocate for opportunities and outcomes that benefit the Chatham Islands ACHIEVED Engage with one or more Government agencies at least annually, to advocate for funding allocation or other benefits for imi, iwi and other Island communities Council regularly meets with representatives of the Department of Internal Affairs to advocate for additional funding to meet our operational obligations.
 Specifically, this includes requesting additional funding to support our freshwater planning framework to achieve Te Mana o te Wai.
-This funding request was not successful for the 2023/24 financial year, so Council will remain non-compliant with these requirements.
-In addition, island representatives of local and central government organisations, including imi and iwi have met to progress the Chatham Islands Investment Strategy.
+This funding request was not successful for the 2023/24 financial year, so Council will remain non-compliant with these requirements. • In addition, island representatives of local and central government organisations, including imi and iwi have met to progress the Chatham Islands Investment Strategy.
 The strategy aims to be a collaborative document unifying the needs of the Island as a whole.
 Funding for these initiatives is likely to be supported by the Department of Internal Affairs.
 This result is consistent with that in the prior financial year.

 LEADERSHIP & COMMUNITY PARTNERSHIPS Actual 2022/23 \$000 LTP 2022/23 \$000 LTP 2021/22 \$000

 Source of operating funding

 General rates, uniform annual general charges, rates penalties - - -

 Targeted rates - - -

 Subsidies and grants for operating purposes 1,155 912 908

 Local authorities fuel tax, fines, infringement fees, and other receipts 152 124 239

 Total operating funding 1,307 1,036 1,148

 Applications of operating funding

 Payments to staff and suppliers 262 330 303

 Finance costs - - -

 Internal charges and overheads applied 862 648 612

 Total application of operating funding 1,125 978 915

 Surplus (deficit) of operating funding 182 58 233

 Source of capital funding

-Subsidies and grants for capital expenditure - - -
+Subsidies and grants for capital expenditure = - -

-Increase (decrease) in debt - - -
+Increase (decrease) in debt = - -

-Gross proceeds from sale of assets - - 119
+Gross proceeds from sale of assets = - 119

 Total source of capital funding - - 119

 Application of capital funding

 Capital expenditure

-to improve the level of service - - -
+to improve the level of service = - -

 to replace existing assets 87 120 -

 Increase (decrease) in reserves 95 (62) 352

 Total applications of capital funding 182 58 352

 Surplus (deficit) of capital funding (182) (58) (233)

 Funding balance - - -

 Excludes depreciation 12 14 17